 So hear their comments, nod, thank them, take it as indication you’re on the right track, and if there’s no constructive feedback in it, just move on.

-One thing I liked in particular as I was reading these blinks is that Dale backed up every single one of his tactics with a specific example of someone who applied it to reduce their worry.
+One thing I liked in particular as I was reading the blinks for How To Stop Worrying And Start Living is that Dale backed up every single one of his tactics with a specific example of someone who applied it to reduce their worry.
 That made them more actionable.
 I could’ve easily shared three more, so I highly recommend you check out the blinks to get the full pool of ideas.
 Simple, straightforward, and useful, thumbs up!

 What else can you learn from the blinks?